triangledirt/books/RAPE!.md

 "No."

 "Well that's too bad.
 There's no more rewarding relationship than the one between a man and a woman.
-Or a man and a man if you're into that sort of thing---"
+Or a man and a man if you're into that sort of thing—"

 "No ma'am."